fawcettc/planning-features/INSTALLING.md

 you will need to manually investigate the build process of that dependency.
 Please contact us if you run into such issues and have difficulty resolving them.

+### Docker

+We have included a Dockerfile for building an Ubuntu 20.04 image containing the planning-features extractors.
+If you have Docker installed, simply run the following from the repository root:

+    (planning-features/)$ docker build -t planning-features .

+This will take some time, but you should end up with a *planning-features:latest* image.

+You can test the image by extracting the features from our single example pddl:

+    $ docker run -it --rm planning-features:latest /opt/planning-features/extract_planning_features.py --domain-file /opt/planning-features/examples/barman.pddl --instance-file /opt/planning-features/examples/ipc-agile-2014-barman-p1-11-4-15.pddl

+You can utilize volumes in order to provide your own features for extraction, and for storing the results:

+    $ docker run -it --rm -v <some host directory>:/opt/planning-instances -v <some other host directory>:/opt/extracted-features planning-features:latest /opt/planning-features/extract_planning_features.py --domain-file /opt/planning-instances/<path to domain> --instance-file /opt/planning-instances/<path to instance> --json-output-file /opt/extracted-features/<path to output json> --csv-output-file /opt/extracted-features/<path to output CSV>

 ### Requirements

  * We currently require GNU/Linux (and likely only a subset of distributions) due